X-DX/laravel_course/README.md

 - pass data from route to controller
 - call view with controller
 - call view which is under a nested folder (using .)

+## View
+- Create view
+- call view from route and controller
+- pass data in view